Closed-Loop Dual-Atom-Interferometer Inertial Sensor with Continuous Cold Atomic Beams: Introduction

 In this work, we report the experimental realization of an LPAI inertial sensor with dual closed-loop phase-locked interferometers.
-The simultaneous, decoupled, and continuous measurements of the accelerations and rotation rates are realized by the sensor using continuous cold atomic beams of $^{87}$Rb generated from 2D$^+$ MOTs and Raman laser beams with Mach-Zehnder-type geometry.
-The differential dual-atom-interferometer operating mode causes the common-mode noise to be suppressed effectively, and improves the measurement sensitivity.
-The interferometer phase drifts are suppressed by feeding the differential signal back in a closed-loop mode.
-We perform measurements of acceleration and rotation rate, and also evaluate the sensor's long-term stabilities in terms of Allan deviations.
-Long-term stabilities of 0.13 $\mu$g for the acceleration and 35 $\mu$rad/s for the rotation rate are demonstrated with a spatially-separated interference length of only $L=9.5$ mm and a correspondingly interrogation time of $T=0.87$ ms. Furthermore, the LPAI inertial sensor can track a continuously changing rotation rate well by applying an external force on the platform, thus enabling real-world sensor applications.
+Simultaneous, decoupled, and continuous measurements of the accelerations and rotation rates are realized by the sensor using continuous cold atomic beams of $^{87}$Rb generated from 2D$^+$ MOTs and Raman laser beams with Mach-Zehnder-type geometry.
+The differential dual-atom-interferometer operating mode effectively suppresses the common-mode noise of the gyroscope, and improves the measurement sensitivity.
+The vibration noise of the gyroscope is suppressed by feeding the sum signal back in a closed-loop mode.
+We measure the acceleration and rotation rate, and evaluate the sensor's long-term stabilities in terms of Allan deviations.
+Long-term stabilities of $6.1 \ \mu g$ for the acceleration and 840 nrad/s for the rotation rate are demonstrated with a spatially separated interference length of only $L=9.5$ mm and a corresponding interrogation time of $T=0.87$ ms. Furthermore, the LPAI inertial sensor can track a continuously changing rotation rate well by applying an external force on the platform, thus enabling real-world sensor applications.